Processing math: 100%

 Everything is nice and dandy in this picture.
 But then you come across two disastrous, life-changing facts that make you cry for those good old days:

-- Taylor series have radii of convergence -- If I can predict the behaviour of a function up until a certain point, why can't I predict it a bit afterwards?
-It makes sense if the function becomes rough at that point, like if it jumps to infinity, but even functions like $1/(1+x^2)$ have this problem.
+1. Taylor series have radii of convergence -- If I can predict the behaviour of a function up until a certain point, why can't I predict it a bit afterwards?
+It makes sense if the function becomes rough at that point, like if it jumps to infinity, but even functions like 1/(1+x2) have this problem.
 Sure, we've heard the explanation involving complex numbers, but why should we care about the complex singularities (here's a question: do we care about quaternion singularities?)?
 Specifically, a Taylor series may have a zero radius of convergence.
 Points around which a Taylor series has a zero radius of convergence are called Pringsheim points.

-In this article, we'll address the weird crap -- $e^{-1/x}$ (or "$e^{-1/x}$ for $x>0$, 0 for $x= 0$" if you want to be annoyingly formal about it) will be the example we'll use throughout, so if you haven't already seen this, go plot it on Desmos and get a feel for how it looks near the origin.
+In this article, we'll address the weird crap -- e1/x (or "e1/x for x>0, 0 for x=0" if you want to be annoyingly formal about it) will be the example we'll use throughout, so if you haven't already seen this, go plot it on Desmos and get a feel for how it looks near the origin.

 Terminology: We'll refer to smooth non-analytic functions as defective functions.

-The thing to realise about $e^{-1/x}$ is that the Taylor series -- $0 + 0x + 0x^2 + ...$ -- isn't wrong.
-The truncated Taylor series of degree $n$ is the best polynomial approximation for the function near zero, and none of the logic here fails for $e^{-1/x}$.
-There is honestly no other polynomial that better approximates the shape of the function as $x\to 0$.
+The thing to realise about e1/x is that the Taylor series -- 0+0x+0x2+... -- isn't wrong.
+The truncated Taylor series of degree n is the best polynomial approximation for the function near zero, and none of the logic here fails for e1/x.
+There is honestly no other polynomial that better approximates the shape of the function as x0.

-If you think about it this way, it isn't too surprising that such a function exists -- what we have is a function that goes to zero as $x\to 0$ faster than any polynomial does.
-I.e. a function $g(x)$ such that
+If you think about it this way, it isn't too surprising that such a function exists -- what we have is a function that goes to zero as x0 faster than any polynomial does.
+I.e. a function g(x) such that

 This is not fundamentally any weirder than a function that escapes to infinity faster than all polynomials.
 In fact, such functions are quite directly connected.
-Given a function $f(x)$ satisfying:
+Given a function f(x) satisfying:

-So $\frac1{f(1/x)}$ is a valid $g(x)$.
-Indeed, we can generate plenty of the standard smooth non-analytic functions this way: $f(x)=e^x$ gives $g(x)=e^{-1/x}$, $f(x)=x^x$ gives $g(x)=x^{1/x}$, $f(x)=x!$ gives $g(x)=\frac1{(1/x)!}$ etc.
+So 1f(1/x) is a valid g(x).
+Indeed, we can generate plenty of the standard smooth non-analytic functions this way: f(x)=ex gives g(x)=e1/x, f(x)=xx gives g(x)=x1/x, f(x)=x! gives g(x)=1(1/x)! etc.

 Or ignoring higher-order terms for our purposes,

-Each derivative $\frac{e^{-1/\varepsilon}}{\varepsilon^{2N}}\to0$ as $\varepsilon\to0$, but they each approach zero slower than the previous derivative, and somehow that is enough to give the sequence of derivatives the "kick" that they need in the domino effect that follows -- from somewhere at $N=\infty$ (putting it non-rigorously) -- to make the function grow as $x$ leaves zero, even though all the derivatives were zero at $x=0$.
+Each derivative e1/εε2N0 as ε0, but they each approach zero slower than the previous derivative, and somehow that is enough to give the sequence of derivatives the "kick" that they need in the domino effect that follows -- from somewhere at N= (putting it non-rigorously) -- to make the function grow as x leaves zero, even though all the derivatives were zero at x=0.

-But we can still make it work -- by letting $N$, the upper limit of the summation approach $\infty$ first, before $\varepsilon\to 0$.
-In other words, instead of directly computing the derivatives $f^{(n)}(0)$, we consider the terms
+But we can still make it work -- by letting N, the upper limit of the summation approach first, before ε0.
+In other words, instead of directly computing the derivatives f(n)(0), we consider the terms

 And write the generalised Hille-Taylor series as:

-Then $N\to\infty$ before $\varepsilon\to0$ so you "reach" $N\to\infty$ first (or rather, you get large $n$th derivatives for increasing $n$) before $\varepsilon$ gets to 0.
+Then N before ε0 so you "reach" N first (or rather, you get large nth derivatives for increasing n) before ε gets to 0.

-Very simple (but fun to plot on Desmos) exercise: use $e^{-1/x}$ or another defective function to construct a "bump function", i.e. a smooth function that is 0 outside $(0, 1)$, but takes non-zero values everywhere in that range.
+Very simple (but fun to plot on Desmos) exercise: use e1/x or another defective function to construct a "bump function", i.e. a smooth function that is 0 outside (0,1), but takes non-zero values everywhere in that range.

 If you're done, play around with this (but no peeking): desmos.com/calculator/ccf2goi9bj